devnexus/devnexus-site/_speakers/josé-r-almonte-c.md

 ---
 id: edcc0378-0d8c-49d6-a068-4507930deae5
-firstName: José Rafael
+firstName: José R.
-lastName: Almonte Cabrera
+lastName: Almonte C.
-fullName: José Rafael Almonte Cabrera
+fullName: José R. Almonte C.
 bio: "I am a Telematics & Software Engineer and Data Science graduate with 4 years of experience building solutions in FinTech and E-learning platforms.
 My work is driven by responsibility, teamwork, and continuous learning, and I am passionate